birmacher/bitrise-plugins-analyze/README.md

 - macOS (required for iOS app bundle analysis)
 - Bitrise CLI installed
 - For analyzing .ipa files: ability to extract and process iOS app bundles
+- For analyzing Android images: the `cwebp` command must be installed